sbamihan/build/eBill/README.md

 This is the main interface which serves as the entry point for all interactions from the client.
 External clients (like **Yondu**) and internal clients like (**CC&B**) can interact with this API thru **REST**.

 Procedures:
-1. Receives data from CC&B through eBill API
+1. Receives data from CC&B through eBill API.

     CC&B should be able to POST data through eBill API at `/events` endpoint containing a payload like this.